aniyomiorg/aniyomi-website/website/src/forks/Kuukiyomi/index.md

 ---
 title: Kuukiyomi
 titleTemplate: false
-description: Implements features from various Tachiyomi forks, such as TachiyomiSY and others.
+description: Implements features from various Mihon forks, such as TachiyomiSY and others.

 layout: home
 pageClass: page-kuukiyomi